Youth Apostles is a Roman Catholic community of men who inspire young people to live a Christ-like life.

 We work — side by side with at least one other Youth Apostle brother whenever we can — to build up the young as they grow spiritually and morally.
 As a community, we come together as often as possible to celebrate the Mass and share openly with one another about our response to live this call to serve the youth.

 We are blessed with community houses where some of our members share a common life of prayer centered on the Eucharist, sacred scripture and our devotion to Mary, the Mother of God.
-Our main Community House and Retreat Center, located in McLean, Va., is home to consecrated priests, consecrated laymen, and single laymen, all of whom participate directly in some form of youth ministry, campus ministry, or young adult ministry.
+Our main Community House, located in McLean, Va., is home to consecrated priests, consecrated laymen, and single laymen, all of whom participate directly in some form of youth ministry, campus ministry, or young adult ministry.

 Dozens more of our members live in Northern Virginia, including most of our married members.
 We gather in McLean weekly on Tuesday nights for Mass and community meetings.
 Several members live farther away, but continue to participate in our annual retreats and workshops.